-Credits: (S 2009 based on Sufficient Demand) 4 (3 lecture, 1 lab) This course is designed to help students understand and apply major concepts in organismal biology including the diversity, evolution, and ecology of organisms.
+Term: (S 2009 based on Sufficient Demand)

+This course is designed to help students understand and apply major concepts in organismal biology including the diversity, evolution, and ecology of organisms.
 The origin of life and the evolution of cells, classification and evolution of organisms, major domains and kingdoms of life, natural selection and evolution, species diversity, ecosystems organization and energy flow, community interactions, population ecology and behavioral ecology will be discussed.
 CHM 111 or higher is highly recommended.